Gogoro/herland.me/README.md

 pnpm preview
 ```

-## License
+## License & Copyright

+### Code License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The source code of this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute the code.

+### Content Copyright

+© 2025 Ole Andreas Jørnsen Herland

+The written content on this site (blog posts, project descriptions, personal stories, etc.) is my own creative work.

+Feel free to **read, enjoy, and get inspired** by it!
+But please don't copy-paste my writing or use it as your own.
+Write your own story in your own voice - it'll be way more authentic anyway!

+If you want to reference or quote something I've written, just reach out and ask.
+I'm usually pretty chill about it.

+For any questions or permission requests, drop me a line: ole.gogoro@gmail.com